wolethomas78/Sales_Analysis/README.md

 - Provide **performance coaching or incentive restructuring** for key reps to help regain momentum.
 - Consider **reallocating leads** based on historical rep performance and strengthening support for mid-tier reps who showed potential in 2023.
 - Use funnel visuals in performance reviews to identify drop-off points and guide focused sales enablement strategies.

+---

+Methodology
+•	Aggregated monthly revenue and sales by categories & regions.
+•	Built the dashboard in Power BI with interactive filters and drill-through.

+---

+ Contact Me
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/oluwolefagbemi) or wolethomas78@gmail.com at youremail@example.com for questions or collaborations!

+---

+Why This Project Matters
+This dashboard demonstrates how data-driven decision-making can improve sales strategies and business performance.
+It showcases skills in data analysis, visualization, and storytelling — essential for any business intelligence or analytics role.